iam-buddhi/BMI_Calcualtor_Buddhi/README.md

 # BMI_Calculator

-App developed to calculate BMI in Android Studio Using Java
+App developed to calculate BMI in Android Studio Using Java.
+You can try the app from here:https://drive.google.com/file/d/16wAMVKAFfJNdMUgizTQXGuz2di0xJTdS/view?usp=sharing

 Here Are Few Screenshots For The Refrence: